Banging Toolbox

 Air compressor-powered nailers are usually lighter than industrial models, making them better suited for light DIY work.

 However, a cordless Makita blower will do the job as well.
-The most popular tools builders like to run on a portable air compressor are their air brad nailer and finishing nail gun.
+The most popular tools carpenters like to run on a portable air compressor are their air brad nailer and finishing nail gun

 If you are unsure about the difference between a bradder and a finishing gun click here to find out more.